workhorsy/py-cpuinfo/README.md

 Raw Fields
 -----

-These fields are pulled directly from the CPU and can vary greatly.
+These fields are pulled directly from the CPU and are unverified.
+They may contain expected results.
+Other times they may contain wildly unexpected results or garbage.
+So it would be a bad idea to rely on them.

 | key                           | Example value             | Return Format         |
 | :---------------------------- | :------------------------ | :-------------------- |